aANAESTHESIAa/CCFEBRAS-VolcanoAlgorithmAnalisys/README.md

 <b>Step 1:</b> Select the image with algorithm result you want to observe.<br>
 <b>Step 2:</b> In the window that opens, select the desired area.
 Close this window when you're done.<br>
 The program outputs the processed image area that you've set to process.
-The resulting image is saved in "result.png" file in the project folder.
+The resulting image is saved in result folder.

 <br><br>